nwcourses/nwcourses.github.io/COM623/week_4/index.md

 Note how in our effect, we check that the map (a ref) is `null`.
 If it's `null`, it means we haven't initialised it yet so we initialise it.
 If not, we do nothing.
 Effects run **each time the component is rendered**, so we have to ensure that we do not re-initialise the map each time the component is rendered, which would be very wasteful and would also constantly reset the map to its default location.

+### Effects and async/await

+You cannot make an effect an `async` function.
+If you wish to do asynchronous tasks (e.g. AJAX) from an effect directly, you should use the `then`-based syntax  for promises instead.
+See [WAD week 3](https://nwcourses.github.io/COM518/topic3.html).

 ### Running effects just once - on initialisation

 The example above showed one way to prevent effects running on each render, by setting up a ref and checking whether it's `null`.
 However, there is a second, automatic, way of doing this.
 We can pass an empty array as the second parameter to `React.useEffect()`.
 This will cause the effect to run just once, on startup.
 The example below is the Leaflet map example re-written to do this: